 - Decreased debt leads to less emotional and mental stress which is good for health

-- More freedom in life – can afford to take a lower paying job that you love
+- More freedom in life, meaning you can afford to take a lower paying job that you love

 - Potential for financial independence

 Obviously, I am feeling pretty good this morning knowing that I am heading in the right direction.
 It is encouraging to see the results of the efforts that I have been making.

 Action Steps For Increasing Assets And Decreasing Liabilities